javascript-tutorial/en.javascript.info/1-js/6-data-types/01-number/article.md

 alert( a == b ); // true, the same number 255 at both sides
 ```

 There are only 3 numeral systems with such support.
-For other numeral systems we should use function `parseInt` (goes later in this chapter).
+For other numeral systems we should use function `parseInt` (later in this chapter).

 ## toString(base)

-There method `num.toString(base)` returns a string representation of `num` in the numeral system with the given `base`.
+The method `num.toString(base)` returns a string representation of `num` in the numeral system with the given `base`.

 For example:
 ```js run